The Top 30 Most Valuable Football Cards Of All Time

 The Marlboro Man

-Charlie Conerly was an excellent football player (although not quite good enough for the Hall of Fame).
+Charlie Conerly was an excellent football player (although not good enough for the Hall of Fame).
 He played quarterback for the New York Giants from 1948 to 1961.

-Conerly won rookie of the year in 1948 and MVP in 1959 while also winning the NFL Championship with the Giants in 1956.
+Conerly won Rookie of the Year in 1948 and MVP in 1959 while also winning the NFL Championship with the Giants in 1956.

 Conerly found more popularity in later life, taking on the 'Marlboro Man' persona in various cigarette advertisements (one is shown below)